Datasphere: History of the term

-In 2004, a short paper by lawyer and cyberdefender, Andrew Updegrove, introduced the concept of a "Personal Data Sphere".
+In 2004, a short paper by lawyer and cyber-defender Andrew Updegrove, introduced the concept of a "Personal Data Sphere".
 Updegrove (2004) conceptualizes the Personal Data Sphere (PDS), with a nod back to Pierre Teilhard de Chardin's 1925 concept of a 'Noosphere' "layer of consciousness surrounding the globe, comprising all human thought and culture".
 Updegrove's PDS resonates with contemporary concepts such as MiData, Vendor Relationship Management, and Personal Data Stores.
 His concept refers to personal digital data such as birth and death records, and parental estate planning documents.

 In 2015, law professor, Stephen Humphreys, alludes to the idea of "living in the datasphere" in his article "Conscience in the datasphere" where he attempts to reframe the debate on privacy, law, and technology using the datasphere to communicate the public's immersion in data.

 The term emerged again in 2015 when a group of doctors published their paper "The Project Data Sphere Initiative: Accelerating Cancer Research by Sharing Data" in The Oncologist journal.
 Acknowledging that cancer research can be advanced through access to historical data from clinical trials, the authors introduce the Data Sphere as a digital database which allows researchers to electronically share cancer clinical trial data.

 In 2016, the term was also adopted in the medical arena.
 It was used to refer to domain specific 'data spaces', as in Jérôme Béranger's 'Big Data and Ethics: The Medical Datasphere'.
 Béranger brings to the table the use of digital information and the need to find a balance between confidentiality and transparency.
 The datasphere here reverses to the "massive data" and the ethical issues surrounding its design and manipulation, especially regarding personal data.